ripienaar/free-for-dev/README.md

   * [typetalk.com](https://www.typetalk.com/) — Share and discuss ideas with your team through instant messaging on the web or on your mobile
   * [Tugboat](https://tugboat.qa) - Preview every pull request, automated and on-demand.
 Free for all, complimentary Nano tier for non-profits.
   * [whereby.com](https://whereby.com/) — One click video conversations, for free (formerly known as appear.in)
   * [vadoo.tv](https://vadoo.tv/) — Video hosting and marketing made simple.
 Upload videos with a single click.
 Record, manage, share & more.
-Free tier provides unlimited videos, 10 GB bandwidth/month
+Free tier provides upto 10 videos, 1 GB storage/month, 10 GB bandwidth/month
   * [userforge.com](https://userforge.com/) - Interconnected online personas, user stories and context mapping.
 Helps keep design and dev in sync, free for up to 3 personas and 2 collaborators.
   * [wistia.com](https://wistia.com/) — Video hosting with viewer analytics, HD video delivery and marketing tools to help understand your visitors, 25 videos and Wistia branded player
   * [wormhol.org](https://www.wormhol.org/) — Straightforward file sharing service.
 Share unlimited files up to 5GB to as many peers as you want.